CloudSantosh/java-application/README.md

 If you have these prerequisites ready, let's proceed to set up Jenkins, configure GitHub Webhook, and automate the deployment of your Java Address Book application to the Tomcat Server.
 This guide will help you achieve a seamless and efficient deployment process, ensuring your application is always accessible and up-to-date.

+## Setting up Jenkins

+In order to set up jenkins, you need to make ready with jenkins server.
+Here is the github link where terraform code is used to make jenkins server ready i.e. [link](https://github.com/CloudSantosh/Jenkins_tomcat_deployment)
 ![App Screenshot](images/image1.png)

 # Infrastructure Provisioning Using terraform